 Thing two is, obvs, knitting.
 I finished my improvised hat and I like it a lot.

-Proper blog post still to come on that one.
+Proper blog post still to come on that one (update: you can find the free pattern here!).
 I am particularly pleased with the way the decreases inform the cable shaping on the crown (I had to knit that three times to get it right), and then of course I’ve gone and covered it up with a bobble and can’t show you.
 I think I am going to knit it again in a different yarn (I have something in mind from my stash), a single-colour version this time, and see how it pans out.
 I’ll write the instructions up too – I’d love it if anyone else wanted to try knitting it as it’s quick to knit, fairly straightforward and makes a fab stretchy but cosy fabric with all those cables.
 Anyone up for it?

 I’ve also got cracking on a new pair of socks – these are the Borage pattern that I mentioned in my last sock post.
 I’m using the Socks Yeah! yarn that I picked up at last year’s Edinburgh Yarn Festival and everything is going pretty swimmingly so far – I thought the wrapped stitches might make it a bit tight, but on 2.5mm needles it’s actually making a nice soft and stretchy fabric (it’s also zooming along, which is a treat).

 That pink sock visible in the top photo, which I’d just taken off to try the work-in-progress sock on, is one of my Raspberry Koigu cables – eleven years old and still going strong.
 Ahh, so much love for knitted socks.